mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/fixed-time-array-in-ds-3.md

 ---
 title: FixedTimeArrayInDS<T1, T2, T3> struct
-description: Describes a fixed size array of FixedTime contained in a DataStructure.
+description: "Describes a fixed size array of FixedTime contained in a DataStructure. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Describes a fixed size array of FixedTime contained in a DataStructure.